 Staying at the same company for a longer time is likely restraining your financial success.
 Your current base salary may restrict your annual increases and keep you from your maximum earning potential.

 On the other hand, you’re not bound by those pay limitations when you join a new organization.

 The most important thing is to prove your worth to the hiring manager.
-You need to show them that you’re worth the salary you aspire to earn and the average salary increase when changing jobs in 2021.
+It would help if you showed them that you’re worth the salary you aspire to earn and the average salary increase when changing jobs in 2021.

 So, when you receive a recruiter’s call, pick up your phone.
 Have an exploratory conversation.
 Wait before getting serious about the job offer and ask about the salary profile of the job.

 Data on Typical Salary Increase When Switching Jobs

 The best possible way to understand the current market trend about salary hikes and what salary you should expect is by checking out employment surveys.
 Participation in these surveys by both employers and employees both participate in these surveys, they are great sources of information.

-These surveys can help determine a typical salary increase when switching jobs in the coming year.
+These surveys can help determine what’s percentage salary increase for new jobs is typical in the coming year.
 Let’s have an insight into them:

 Salary Budget Survey

 According to a survey by Salary.com, U.S. employers predict merit increases would rise to an average of 2.6% by the coming year.
 In addition to that, increased budgets stayed at 3% for the tenth consecutive year.

 This survey also showed that even amid the COVID-19 outbreak, performance-based salary allocations were almost stable.
 In 2020, however, the average salary structure dropped by 1.3–1.6%.
 Experts think this will remain the same in 2021.

 Employers are confident in economic recovery over the next year.
 So, no need to lose hope.
 You still have a chance to secure a better role and how much of a salary increase you should expect when changing jobs.